Sakil786/customers-satisfaction-with-the-hotel-services.-/README.md

 and 1 represents positive sentiment.
 * Stars rated 1.0 and 2.0 are classified as negative sentiment (0), while stars rated 4.0 and 5.0 are
 categorized as positive sentiments.
+## Distribution
+### Distribution of stars
+The following diagram shows the distribution of stars in the dataset.